 My Intervention(s)

 This year I gave up drinking.
-I quit my lifelong addition.
-Or my adult life addition—it didn’t really start until I was fourteen.
+I quit my lifelong addiction.
+Or my adult life addiction—it didn’t really start until I was fourteen.
 And it didn’t gain any consistency until I was off in college at seventeen.
 For twenty years I was a heavy drinker—a drinker focused on getting drunk.
 But as I settled down … Continue reading My Intervention(s)

 Stephen King